A-B Tech Work-Based Learning

 Work-Based learning components help to ensure a well-skilled pipeline for growing industries.
 Outside of contributing to local and regional economies, these components provide students and graduates with a lifelong ability to support themselves and their families.

-Work-Based Learning (WBL) is an academic course blending classroom learning with practical work experience related to your field of study.
-This occurs over the course of a semester and college credit is earned.
+Work-Based Learning (WBL) is an academic course that blends classroom learning with practical work experience related to your field of study.
+This occurs over the course of a semester, and college credit is earned.

-• Internship is a non-credit work experience allowing students and recent graduates to gain experience in their field.
+- Internship is a non-credit work experience that allows students and recent graduates to gain experience in their field.

 Apprenticeship offers students a great advantage in the job market.
 Apprenticeships are built to fit the exact hiring needs of employers.
 A registered apprenticeship means a training that combines instruction at a worksite during paid employment with classroom education that culminates in an industry-recognized credential.